GothicBunny69420/GothicBunny69420/README.md

-- 👋 Hi, I’m Bunnzer or jay
+- howdy!
+I’m Bunnzer or jay
-- 👀 I’m interested in Games,guns,anime,rabbits
+- coffee/monster lover,
-- 🌱 I’m currently learning Roblox stuido,unreal
+- learning Roblox stuido,unreal, blender.
-- 📫 How to reach me discord gothicbunny
+- Discord gothicbunny

 <!---
 GothicBunny69420/GothicBunny69420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.